Keeping It Simple Blog

 • Add 2 tablespoons of your hot sauce.

-2 tablespoon Louisiana style hot sauce
+2 tbsp Louisiana style hot sauce

 • Turn your heat to high and bring to a boil.